Soccer-Without Haaland, 10-man Dortmund slump to 1-0 loss at Gladbach | Sports-Games

 Soccer-Without Haaland, 10-man Dortmund slump to 1-0 loss at Gladbach

-Zakaria struck in the 37th minute after charging in the box, getting a lucky deflection to keep possession and then slotting in for the lead.
-Things got worse for Dortmund, who host Sporting in the Champions League next week, three minutes later when Mo Dahoud got his marching orders following a second booking, putting his team firmly on the backfoot.
+Zakaria struck in the 37th minute after charging into the box, getting a lucky deflection to keep possession and then slotting in for the lead.
+Things got worse for Dortmund, who host Sporting in the Champions League next week, three minutes later when Mo Dahoud got his marching orders following a second booking, putting his team firmly on the back foot and leaving defender Mats Hummels fuming.

+"It is dumb to give the referee the chance (to send him off)," Hummels said of Dahoud's dissent that triggered a second booking following a foul.
+"I hope Mo knows that what he did was wrong.
+"It is wrong to send him off but you should not even give the referee the chance to do it."

+The hosts had a string of good chances in the second half on a frustrating return to Gladbach for Dortmund coach Marco Rose, who had coached the Foals for two years but left this season to join the Ruhr valley club.
+The home fans gave him a fiery welcome, with jeers and whistles, after he had angered them by announcing his departure midway through last season with the team then missing out on the European spots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)